department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 ---

-All benefits decisions can be appealed.
+Benefits decisions can be appealed.
 The VA appeals process is set in law and is different from other judicial appeals processes.

 <div class="call-out" markdown="0">